MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 This chapter describes how a Kernel Application is linked.

 Basically, a Kernel Application is linked as a Standalone Application.
-The main difference is that a Kernel Application defines :ref:`Kernel APIs <kernel.api>`, and require to embed additional information that will be used later to build a Sandboxed Application against this Kernel (by linking with the Kernel APIs).
+The main difference is that a Kernel Application defines :ref:`Kernel APIs <kernel.api>`, and requires to embed additional information that will be used later to build a Sandboxed Application against this Kernel (by linking with the Kernel APIs).
 Such additional information is called the Kernel Metadata.

 Link Flow